Why the Sacred Heart of Jesus Matters

 When the voices of the saints and prophets were no longer heard or listened to, God chose St Margaret Mary Alacoque, a Visitation nun in the French town of Paray-le-Monial, in 1674 to carry his message to the Church and to the world.

 Jesus exposed his human-divine heart to her on several occasions; her diary recalls at least 13 apparitions.
 He was grieved over “their lukewarm and slothful hearts that dishonour me in the Blessed Sacrament.”
-(I see that The Southern Cross’ pilgrimage to France in October includes a visit to Paray-le-Monial.)
+(The Southern Cross’ pilgrimage to France in October 2019 visited Paray-le-Monial.)

 Already in the 13th century, the Franciscan friar St Bonaventure was mindful of the blood and water that flowed from the dead Christ.